puckowski/Sling.js/README.md

 Define a hash-based route that will replace root element's content with the specified component on route action.

-## s.routeById
-### void s.routeById ( hashUrlRegEx, { component: object, root: elementId })

-Define a hash-based route that will replace root element's content with the specified component on route action.

 ## s.route
 ### s.route ( hashUrl )

-Navigate to the hash-based route according to a previously defined route.
+Navigate to the hash-based route according to a previosuly defined route.

 ## s.getRouteSegments
-### string[] s.getRouteSegments ( )
+## string[] s.getRouteSegments ( )

 Returns the current hash-based route's segments or empty array if there are none.